QuarkChain/bench_kvdb/README.md

 ### Benchmark Plan: Validating the O(1)-Like Read Behavior

-To verify the previous conclusion, the benchmark will:
+To verify the previous hypothesis, the benchmark will:

 1. Use **Pebble DB** (the same storage engine used by Geth).